simongonzalezdc/kyanite.sh/internal/plugins/README.md

-# LyricForge Plugin System
+# noise.sh Plugin System

-The LyricForge plugin system allows developers to extend the application's functionality without modifying the core codebase.
+The noise.sh plugin system allows developers to extend the application's functionality without modifying the core codebase.
 This document explains how to create, install, and manage plugins.

 ## Overview

-The plugin system provides a secure and stable foundation for extending LyricForge with:
+The plugin system provides a secure and stable foundation for extending noise.sh with:

 - **UI Extensions**: Add new screens, menu items, or modify existing UI
 - **Editor Tools**: Add new editing capabilities and tools